Possible Causes of Depression

 - Changing levels of estrogen during a woman’s life are linked to several forms of depression unique to women.

 - Serotonin is a brain chemical that carries messages between brain cells.

 - The rate of serotonin synthesis is 52 percent higher in men than in women, and researchers are investigating if this helps explain why depression is two to three times more common in women.

 - Women and men typically produce different levels of melatonin, a chemical involved in regulating many body functions in relation to natural light (example: tanning of skin) and investigators are looking at whether this plays a role in Seasonal Affective Disorder which affects women three times more often than men.

-Ongoing scientific research is trying to understand better how these and other biological factors provoke depressive episodes so that, in the future, depression can be prevented, better treated or cured.
+Researchers are trying to understand better how these and other biological factors provoke depressive episodes so that, in the future, depression can be prevented, better treated or cured.